Procurement Process Optimization with Python

 Which Quantity per replenishment Qi should you set in the ERP to minimize the total costs?

-Unlike the previous article of the series, we won’t use PuLP as we are not in a linear programming problem.
-We will be using the SciPy optimization functions to solve this non-linear minimization problem.
+Unlike the previous article in the series, we won’t use PuLP because this isn't a linear programming problem.

 What are you trying to decide?